socialvibe/truex-android-mobile-reference-app/README.md

 # true[X] Reference App

-## Reference app for Android Mobile TAR (TruexAdRenderer) integration
+## Reference app for Android Mobile TruexAdRenderer integration

-This is an Android Mobile application exposing direct calls into `TruexAdRenderer` instances, enabling functional testing as well as prototyping.
+This is an Android Mobile application exposing direct calls into `TruexAdRenderer` (also referenced as TAR in the walkthrough and code) instances, enabling functional testing as well as prototyping.
 The application is set up with a simple activity and the calls in the `MainActivity` should be self-explanatory.
 This samples an integration where the ads are handled on the client side, but it can be extended to other ad solutions such as server stitched ads.

 ### Access the true[X] Ad Renderer Library